wsaraujo/mapamimulus.github.io/index.md

 # Bibliographic references

-Fishman, L., A. J. Kelly, E. Morgan and J. H. Wilis, 2001 A genetic map in the Mimulus guttatus species complex reveals transmission ratio distortion due to heterospecific interactions.
+<p style="text-align: justify;"Fishman, L., A. J. Kelly, E. Morgan and J. H. Wilis, 2001 A genetic map in the Mimulus guttatus species complex reveals transmission ratio distortion due to heterospecific interactions.
 Genetics 159: 1701-1716.

 Margarido, G. R. A., A. P. Souza and A. A. F. Garcia, 2007 OneMap: software for genetic mapping in outcrossing species.
 Hereditas 144: 78-79.

 R Core Team (2014).
 R: A Language and Environment for Statistical Computing.
 R Foundation for Statistical Computing, Vienna, Austria.
 URL http://www.R-project.org/.

 Voorrips, R.E., 2002.
 MapChart: Software for the graphical presentation of linkage maps and QTLs.
-The Journal of Heredity 93 (1): 77-78.
+The Journal of Heredity 93 (1): 77-78.</p>